What Is the National EKG Certification Exam?

 An EKG or ECG certification exam tests the knowledge and skills of a healthcare provider's use of the electrocardiogram, a machine that collects data about the heart's activity.
 The machine is usually administered by a cardiographic technician.
 Read on to learn more about this credential.

 EKG Certification Exam Options

-The NCCT offers the National Certified ECG Technician (NCET) designation.
+The National Center for Competency Testing (NCCT) offers the National Certified ECG Technician (NCET) designation.
 The NCCT is an independent organization that offers various certifications for professionals within the medical field.
 The NCET exam is developed through a process that involves a job analysis and gathering information from schools, employers and those working in the field.

-The NHA offers you the chance to earn the Certified EKG Technician (CET) designation.
+The National Healthcareer Association (NHA) offers you the chance to earn the Certified EKG Technician (CET) designation.
 Certification exams from the NHA are developed by a research and test development team.

 To be eligible to take the CET exam, you must earn a high school diploma or equivalent and have documented proof of the performance of 10 EKG tests through a training program or work experience.
 The exam has 100 questions and covers topics including the cardiovascular system, medical terminology, EKG interpretation, EKG equipment, patient rights and professionalism.
 To recertify, you must show proof of at least 10 continuing education credits every two years.